Linear stability of discrete shock profiles for systems of conservation laws: Extension of the spatial Green's function near 1

 \subsubsection{Final expression of the spatial Green's function}

-Depending on the sign of $j_0$ and on the localization of $j$ depending on $j_0$ and $0$, we will exhibit an expression of the spatial Green's function which will be useful to study the temporal Green's function.
-We will only present the expressions for $j_0\geq0$.
+We will now prove the expressions \eqref{ExpGs} on the spatial Green's function when $j_0$ is larger than $0$ (i.e. the location of the initial perturbation $\delta_{j_0}$ is on the right of the shock).
 The case where $j_0<0$ would be handled similarly and give another expression of the spatial Green's function on $B(1,\delta_1)$ that would be necessary to prove a decomposition of the temporal Green's function similar to \eqref{decompoGreen} when $j_0<0$.

 \textbf{\underline{Case where $j_0\geq 0$ and $j\geq j_0+1$:}}

 Using \eqref{Wr3} and \eqref{eg:Dm}, we have